Interactive jobs

 You can see information such as the state, which partition the requested node reside in, etc.

-Once resources are allocated to your job, you see the name of the machine in the Triton cluster your program ran on, output to your terminal:
+Once resources are allocated to your job you will see output to your terminal:

 Disadvantages